sighupio/fury-distribution/docs/schemas/kfddistribution-kfd-v1alpha2.md

 ### Description

-The type of the provider
+The provider type.
+Don't set.
+FOR INTERNAL USE ONLY.

 ## .spec.distribution.common.registry

 ### Description

 URL of the registry where to pull images from for the Distribution phase.
-(Default is registry.sighup.io/fury).
+(Default is `registry.sighup.io/fury`).

 NOTE: If plugins are pulling from the default registry, the registry will be replaced for the plugin too.